Understanding Protein and Fat Burning

 For more information about Dr. Berg's 3-day intensive program in Alexandria, Virginia, call 703-354-7336.

-High-protein diets are popular for people who want to shed some weight.
-However, when a person eats protein for weight loss, they have to watch the fat content as well.
+High-protein diets are popular among people who want to shed some weight.
+However, when a person eats protein for weight loss, they have to check the fat content as well.
 Some high-protein foods are also high in fat, and these types of protein foods do not help burn fat.

 The best proteins come from lean meats, fish, beans, and poultry.